Do I need a surge protector for RV?

 Camco 50 Amp RV Power Defender Voltage Protector

-- RV Electrical Protection: Protects your RV from dangerous high (>132 VAC) and low (<102 VAC) voltage levels as well as power surges
+- RV Voltage Protection: This 50-amp surge protector for RV and the RV's appliances protects from dangerous high (>132 VAC) and low (<102 VAC) voltage levels as well as power surges; features integrated surge protection for up to 4,200 Joules

-- Auto Connect/Disconnect Feature: Automatically disconnects from dangerous conditions and reconnects after normal operating conditions have been restored
+- Auto Connect/Disconnect Feature: Automatically disconnects in dangerous conditions and reconnects after normal operating conditions have been restored; features 50-amp male (NEMA 14-50P) and 50-amp female (NEMA 14-50R)

 This RV Surge Protector is portable, with 50-amp, and rated at 4200 joules.
 The Camco Dogbone 55313 comes with diagnostic lights that indicate when there’s an issue with the connection before you can connect the RV’s power cord to the electrical outlet.
 It is also weather resistant.

-It’s biggest drawback is its vulnerability.
-Since this surge protector is portable and left outside the RV, it is prone to being stolen.
-The indicator lights aren’t very bright during daylight, you really have to get close to see properly.
-However, at nighttime the indicator lights are very visible.
+Its biggest drawback is its vulnerability.
+Since this surge protector is portable and left outside the RV, it is prone to be stolen.
+The indicator lights aren’t very bright during daylight; you really have to get close to see properly.
+However, at nighttime, the indicator lights are very visible.

 - Very easy to use and understand.